-All electronic traffic originating from the computing center will be in accordance with acceptable use standards.
+All electronic traffic originating from the computing center, both Ethernet and Wi-Fi, will be in accordance with acceptable use standards, for the reasons listed here.
 Failure to abide by these standards may result in the loss of Internet, computer, or other privileges.

-- 1. Respect for the privacy of others. - 2.
-Compliance with copyright law and licensing for individual data and programs. - 3.
-Consideration for the security and functioning of computers, computer networks and systems.
+- 1) Respect for the privacy of others. - 2) Compliance with copyright law and licensing for individual data and programs. - 3) Consideration for the security and functioning of computers, computer networks and systems.